opapinguin/FPS-Plugin-Specs/Economy.md

 | LogoutMessage  | 180$      | Message displaying when logging out   | 20                 |
 | KickAll        | 2500$     | Kick everyone with 1% chance          | 35                 |

-**Requirement.** Buying a lottery ticket and leaving the game before the end of the round does not refund.
++ Buying a lottery ticket and leaving the game before the end of the round does not refund.

-**Requirement.** Buying a lottery ticket, leaving the game and joining back before the end of the round keeps the ticket active (you may still gain the bet).
++ Buying a lottery ticket, leaving the game and joining back before the end of the round keeps the ticket active (you may still gain the bet).

-**Requirement.** It is not possible to add colors to nick names [the reason being that your name's color depends on your team, it's either all-red or all-blue].
++ It is not possible to add colors to nick names [the reason being that your name's color depends on your team, it's either all-red or all-blue].

-**Requirement.** It is not possible to buy a nickname if this nickname is the true name of another player.
++ It is not possible to buy a nickname if this nickname is the true name of another player.

-**Requirement.** It is not possible to Queue a map if it's the one actually being played.
++ It is not possible to Queue a map if it's the one actually being played.

-**Requirement.** It *is* possible to VoteQueue a map even if it's the one actually being played.
++ It *is* possible to VoteQueue a map even if it's the one actually being played.

-**Requirement.** If a player buys a VoteQueue/Queue and if the game is stopped, the player is refunded.
++ If a player buys a VoteQueue/Queue and if the game is stopped, the player is refunded.

-**Requirement.** It is not possible to VoteQueue/Queue if the corresponding map is not in the map pool.
++ It is not possible to VoteQueue/Queue if the corresponding map is not in the map pool.

-**Requirement.** If a player buy a VoteQueue/Queue and if the corresponding map is removed from the map pool, the queue is cancelled and the player is refunded.
++ If a player buy a VoteQueue/Queue and if the corresponding map is removed from the map pool, the queue is cancelled and the player is refunded.
 A message informing this is sent to in-game players and referees.

 ## Enabling/disabling

-**Requirement.** If the XP system is *enabled*, each Item requires a minimum-level for the transaction to happen.
++ If the XP system is *enabled*, each Item requires a minimum-level for the transaction to happen.
 If a player does not have enough XP, a message should be displayed informing them they cannot buy the item when they try to do so.

 ## Commands

-**Requirement.** `/buy <item> [args]` is used to buy items.
++ `/buy <item> [args]` is used to buy items.
 It fails if either:
     + The player does not have enough XP (assuming XP is enabled)
     + *or* they do not have enough money
     + *or* if some preconditions regarding the items and the arguments aren't met (buying a non-existent map for queue, for example)

 When failing, no money is taken from the player running the command.

-**Requirement.** `/balance <player>` (or its shortcut `/money <player>`) shows how much moneys the given player has.
++ `/balance <player>` (or its shortcut `/money <player>`) shows how much moneys the given player has.

-**Requirement.** `/store <item>` show information about that item.
++ `/store <item>` show information about that item.